 National Technical Honor Society (NTHS) is a national organization with the goal of honoring outstanding technical college students.
 It will also encourage and assist technical students in the pursuit of their educational and career goals.
 For more information contact advisors: Susan Randall or Rodney Cobb.

-Radiography Club promotes the high standard and ideals of the Radiography profession.
+Radiography Club (RAD) promotes the high standard and ideals of the Radiography profession.
 For more information contact Lee Ann Mayse.